From Flat to Hierarchical: Evolving Tree-structured Thoughts for Fine-grained Alpha Mining

 The evolution process maintains a population of $N$ candidate alphas, which are represented as tree-structured thoughts.
 The population are iteratively evolved with LLM.
-At each iteration, given $N$ parent thoughts, $N$ new offspring thoughts are generated by LLM with the above three operators.
-To evaluate those $N$ new thoughts, LLM is first applied to generate one piece of executable code based on each new thought, then each code is run with the given market dataset to calculate the predictive performance (e.g., Information Correlation).
-After that, a new population of $N$ candidate thoughts are selected among the $N$ parents and $N$ offsprings, based on their individual evaluated performance.
-More specific steps are described as follows:
+At each iteration, given $N$ parent thoughts, $N$ new offspring thoughts are generated by LLM with one of three operator types: crossover operator, mutation operators, or pruning operator.
+To evaluate those $N$ new thoughts, LLM is first applied to generate one piece of executable code based on each new thought, then each code is run with the given market dataset to calculate the predictive performance.
+After that, a new population of $N$ candidate thoughts are selected among the $N$ parents and $N$ offspring, based on their individual evaluated performance.
+More specific steps are described in Appendix \ref{app:prompt}.

-\textbf{Step 1 Initialization:} Initialize a population $P$ of $N$ thoughts by prompting LLM with Initialization Prompts.
-Please see \textbf{Appendix} for more details.
-Then ask LLM to generate $N$ codes based the $N$ thoughts and do the evaluation of each code, respectively.

-\textbf{Step 2 Evolutionary Process:} Repeat until the predefined stop criteria (e.g., a given time budget) are met. \begin{quote} \textbf{Step 2.1: Crossover:} Generate a population of $N$ new thoughts based on $P$ by applying the semantic-level crossover operators with LLM.

-\textbf{Step 2.2: Mutation:} Generate a population of $N$ new thoughts based on $P$ by applying the semantic-level mutation operators with LLM.

-\textbf{Step 2.3: Pruning:} Generate a population of $N$ new thoughts based on $P$ by applying the semantic-level pruning operators with LLM.

-\textbf{Step 2.4: Evaluation:} Generate executable codes for $3N$ individuals and evaluate codes performance using the real-market dataset with LLM.

-\textbf{Step 2.5: Selection:} Select $N$ best individuals from $3N$ individuals in terms of their evaluation performance to update $P$. \end{quote}